AntonLT/nether-portal-coordinate-scale/COMPLEX_WORK.md

 - NeoForge appears to be the primary focus for recent versions
 - Multiple modloader support requires separate build configurations
 - Each version branch should maintain compatibility with its specific Minecraft version
-- GitHub Actions workflow created for automated releases
+- Shell scripts created for automated releases (deploy-curseforge.sh, deploy-modrinth.sh, deploy-all.sh, build-and-deploy.sh)
 - Use MultiLoader-Template branches as reference for dependency versions

 ---